skeema/skeema/doc/options.md

 To only allow unsafe operations on *empty* tables (ones without any rows), set [safe-below-size](#safe-below-size) to 1.
 Skeema always treats empty tables as size 0 bytes as a special-case.

 This option is intended to permit rapid development when altering a new table before it's in use, or dropping a table that was never in use.
 The intended pattern is to set [safe-below-size](#safe-below-size) in a global option file, potentially to a higher value in the development environment and a lower value in the production environment.
 This way, whenever unsafe operations are to be run on a larger table, the user must supply [--allow-unsafe](#allow-unsafe) *manually on the command-line* when appropriate to confirm the action.

+This option does not apply to other object types besides tables, such as stored procedures or functions, as they have no notion of "size".

 ### schema